 Include Unpaid Work Experience

-Don’t pass the opportunity to include unpaid work experiences, particularly in the position you are applying for.
+Don’t pass up the opportunity to include unpaid work experiences, particularly in the position you are applying for.
 This includes volunteer work, which is always a plus when writing a Canadian resume and is a good way to showcase your Canadian experience.

 You can include unpaid work experience under the “Work Experience” section or the “Additional” section.